Ordinary Time: June 13th

 Anthony is one of the most popular saints in the Church.
 He is the patron of lost things and numerous other causes.
 In Brazil, he is considered a general of the army; he is the patron of the poor and has been recognized as a wonderworker from the moment of his death.

 - St. Anthony was a great lover of the poor.
-Deprive yourself of some treat and put the money saved in the poor box.
+Deny yourself of some treat and put the money saved in the poor box.

 - St. Anthony is invoked by women in search of good husbands, so if you're single and in search of a spouse, today is a good day to make a visit to a church or shrine dedicated to St. Anthony to make your petition to this generous saint!